szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log plugin usage to console``: Enables plugin usage logging in the console.
 Default: False.

-* ``Log DALL-E usage to console``: Enables image-generation usage logging in the console.
+* ``Log image and video generation to console``: Enables image/video-generation usage logging in the console.
 Default: False.

 * ``Log attachments usage to console``: Enables attachment usage logging in the console.
 Default: False.